TI-BASIC 83

-TI-BASIC 83, TI-BASIC Z80 or simply TI-BASIC, is the built-in programming language for the Texas Instruments programmable calculators in the TI-83 series.
-Calculators that implement TI-BASIC have a built in editor for writing programs.
+TI-BASIC 83, TI-BASIC Z80 or simply TI-BASIC, is the built-in programming language for the Texas Instruments programmable calculators in the TI-83 series and TI-84 series Calculators that implement TI-BASIC have a built in editor for writing programs.
 While the considerably faster Z80 assembly language is supported for the calculators, TI-BASIC's in-calculator editor and more user friendly syntax make it easier to use.
 TI-BASIC is interpreted.

 Syntax

 The syntax for TI-BASIC 83 is significantly different compared to most dialects of BASIC.
 For example, the language does not permit indentation with whitespace characters.
 It also depends on the TI calculator character set because it is tokenized.
 Aside from these differences, TI-BASIC retains most control flow statements: conditionals, various loops, GOTOs and Labels.
 Conditionals and loops use End to denote the end of their bodies.

 Each command can be placed on a new line, or separated by a colon for brevity.
 As such, the following snippets are identical in function.